-On Sunday 10th of June, women and girls in Belfast, Cardiff, Edinburgh and London will walk together as part of this celebratory mass participation artwork.
-Wearing either green, white or violet, the colours of the suffrage movement, the PROCESSIONS will appear as a flowing river of colour through the city streets.
+On Sunday 10th of June, women and girls in Belfast, Cardiff, Edinburgh and London walked together as part of this celebratory mass participation artwork.
+Wearing either green, white or violet, the colours of the suffrage movement, the PROCESSIONS appeared as a flowing river of colour through the city streets.

-One hundred women artists are being commissioned to work with organisations and communities across the UK to create one hundred centenary banners for PROCESSIONS as part of an extensive public programme of creative workshops.
+One hundred women artists were commissioned to work with organisations and communities across the UK to create one hundred centenary banners for PROCESSIONS, as part of an extensive public programme of creative workshops.

-Community banner-making will also take place up and down the country.
+Community banner-making also took place up and down the country.
 For more information please see the official PROCESSIONS website.

 *those who identify as women or non-binary

-This vast artwork is based on an original idea by creative director Darrell Vydelingum.
+This vast artwork was based on an original idea by creative director Darrell Vydelingum.

-PROCESSIONS Cardiff is produced by Artichoke in partnership with Festival of Voice and Wales Millennium Centre.
+PROCESSIONS Cardiff was produced by Artichoke in partnership with Festival of Voice and Wales Millennium Centre.

-This project celebrates one hundred years since the first UK women got the right to vote.
+This project celebrated one hundred years since the first UK women got the right to vote.
 If you’re not already registered to vote, sign up here.